 By updating these achievements regularly, you are demonstrating your commitment to further improving yourself, as well as the business’s success.
 Furthermore, having an updated list means you’ll be more likely to identify any gaps, or your next goal will be more apparent as it builds on your current foundation of skills and experience.

 Once you’ve clarified your values, areas for improvement and where you want to go, make a plan for how you’ll get there.
-Write down the following career development goals:
+Write down the following career goals:

 Make sure each goal is clear, detailed and has a timeframe attached to it – and then make them happen by taking the necessary steps, one by one, to ultimately get there.
 Before you know it, you'll be well along your definition of a successful career path.